Vega program: The Halley mission

-After their encounters, the Vega motherships were redirected to intercept Comet Halley, utilizing the gravity of Venus to alter their trajectory.
+After their encounters, the Vega motherships were redirected to intercept Halley's Comet, utilizing the gravity of Venus to alter their trajectory.

 Vega 1 made its closest approach on 6 March, around 8,890 km from the nucleus, and Vega 2 made its closest approach on 9 March at 8,030 km.
 The data intensive examination of the comet covered only the three hours around closest approach.
 They were intended to measure the physical parameters of the nucleus, such as dimensions, shape, temperature, and surface properties, as well as to study the structure and dynamics of the coma, the gas composition close to the nucleus, the dust particles' composition and mass distribution as functions of distance to the nucleus, and the cometary-solar wind interaction.

-In total Vega 1 and Vega 2 returned about 1,500 images of Comet Halley.
+In total Vega 1 and Vega 2 returned about 1,500 images of Halley's Comet.
 Spacecraft operations were discontinued a few weeks after the Halley encounters.

-The on-board TV system was created in international cooperation of the scientific and industrial facilities from the USSR, Hungary, France, and Czechoslovakia.
-The TV data was processed by an international team, including scientists from the Soviet Union, Hungary, France, East Germany, and the United States.
+The on-board video system was created in international cooperation of the scientific and industrial facilities from the USSR, Hungary, France, and Czechoslovakia.
+The video data was processed by an international team, including scientists from the Soviet Union, Hungary, France, East Germany, and the United States.
 The basic steps of data acquisition and preprocessing were performed in IKI using an image processing computer system based on a PDP-11/40 compatible host.

 Vega 1 and Vega 2 are currently in heliocentric orbits.